- What’s On

 Life as a Chorister at Manchester Cathedral and Chetham’s is a great opportunity, highly rewarding and lots of fun.
 It helps children to develop important social skills as part of a totally committed team, working closely with peers and adults in pursuit of excellence.

-All choristers are day or boarding pupils at Chetham’s School of Music and as such receive an excellent musical and academic education in addition to first-class musical training from the Cathedral’s staff.
-Choristers attend rehearsals in the Cathedral and sing for the weekly services and special events.
+All choristers are day or boarding pupils in Chetham’s Lower School, and enjoy an excellent musical and academic education in addition to first-class musical training from the Cathedral’s staff.
+Choristers attend rehearsals in the Cathedral where they sing for weekly services and special events.
 Concerts, special services and broadcasts on both radio and television form a regular part of a Chorister’s experience.
-The children also perform alongside other Chetham’s students in productions which have included Benjamin Britten’s Noye’s Fludde, and musical productions at The Bridgewater Hall marking the WWI centenary and the anniversary of the Mass Trespass on Kinder Scout.
-These opportunities give choristers exciting opportunities to work with children from other schools, to use their voices in different ways and to develop performance skills, confidence and experience in new contexts.

-At Chetham’s we are very aware that our Choristers have quite a busy schedule and we work hard to make their lives as easy as possible.
-In so far as is possible Choristers fit in with the regular School day.
-They attend lessons and most practice sessions with the other Juniors, timetables around rehearsals at the Cathedral.
-They have timetabled music lessons, and if they do not already play an instrument when they come to Chetham’s they will start learning the piano.
-Homework sessions are also built into the Choristers’ school day, helping to ensure that they can enjoy time at home following Evensong on Tuesday, Wednesday and Thursday evenings.
+We are very aware that our Choristers have a busy schedule and work hard to make their lives as easy as possible.
+The majority of the Choristers’ schedule fits in with the regular School day.
+They attend lessons and most practice sessions with the other Juniors, timetabled around rehearsals at the Cathedral.
+They have individual music lessons, and may be taught as beginners if they do not already play an instrument when they come to Chetham’s .
+Homework sessions are also built into the Choristers’ school day, helping to ensure that they can enjoy free time at home following Evensong.

 Chorister auditions and funding are led by Manchester Cathedral.
 Interested families are invited to meet the Cathedral music team at regular Be A Chorister For A Day events visiting the School and Cathedral, or through Manchester Children’s Choir, which holds free, non-auditioned sessions every Saturday morning at the Cathedral.